rajan-lama/super-ai-engine/readme.txt

 == Quick Intro ==

-Hello! ☀️ I built Super AI Engine to bring Gemini, OpenAI, Claude, and other AI models into WordPress.
+Hello! ☀️ I built Super AI Engine to bring Gemini and other AI models into WordPress.
 Create chatbots that understand your content, generate posts in your voice, translate instantly, create images, or build custom AI tools.

 For developers: internal APIs, REST endpoints, function calling, and MCP support.
 Build AI features, automate workflows, or create SaaS applications on WordPress.